rule

 Text 14

-For the welfare of the child she was expecting was the faithful woman in her desire to deliver it, there unto Nârada of service with great dedication.
+For the welfare of the child that she expected, the faithful woman in that place, where she wanted to deliver, with great dedication rendered service unto Nārada.

-For the welfare of the child she was expecting was the faithful woman in her desire to deliver it, there unto Nârada of service with great dedication.
+For the welfare of the child she was expecting was the faithful woman in her desire to deliver it, there unto Nārada of service with great dedication.
 (Vedabase)

 Text 15

 The rishi as the man in control gave out of compassion her, in fact the both of us, instructions on the truth of dharma and spiritual knowledge, especially pointing it out to me without a tinge of material interest [compare 1.2: 7].
+(Vedabase)

 Text 16

-That all was, indeed because it happened such a long time ago and because of my mothers female disposition, forgotten by her, but I, blessed by the sage, did not and even today has the recollection of it not left me [see also B.G.
+Because she is a woman and because it happened such a long time ago, she has forgotten all this knowledge, but I, blessed by the sage, have not.
+The memory of it has not left me even to this day [see also B.G.
 9: 32].

-That all was indeed because it happened such a long time ago and because of my mothers female disposition forgotten by her, but I, blessed by the sage, did not and even today has the recollection of it not left me [see also B.G.
+That all was, indeed because it happened such a long time ago and because of my mothers female disposition, forgotten by her, but I, blessed by the sage, did not and even today has the recollection of it not left me [see also B.G.
 9: 32].
 (Vedabase)

 Text 17